Scottsdale Arizona Estate Planning Attorneys

 You already began your own estate planning process, albeit on a very limited basis, if you ever thought about your financial future, your retirement, your future healthcare, or about how your loved ones will be cared for in the event you were unable to do so.
 In a few words or less estate planning in Arizona is the process of planning for your financial future and healthcare, as well as the financial security of your loved ones.

-Estate planning necessarily requires making judgments and decisions about the future - a future which is not always entirely clear and which may, and often does, change.
-The potential for change, however, should not prevent you from establishing an estate plan now based upon what you currently know and can reasonably expect regarding your future, as well as the future of your loved ones because you can, and likely will, makes changes to your estate plan as time goes by and changes in your life or the lives of your loved ones occur over time.
+Estate planning in Arizona necessarily requires making judgments and decisions about the future - a future which is not always entirely clear and which may, and often does, change.
+The potential for change, however, should not prevent you from establishing an estate plan now based upon what you currently know and can reasonably expect regarding your future, as well as the future of your loved ones because you can, and likely will, make changes to your Arizona estate plan as time goes by and changes in your life or the lives of your loved ones occur over time.
 Such is the nature of an estate plan - it should and likely will change over time.

 - Your current financial situation, including your current income, assets, and debts.